Ab initio construction of the energy density functional for electron systems with the functional-renormalization-group-aided density functional theory

-\textit{Conclusion\/.}---We presented an \textit{ab initio} construction of the energy density functional (EDF) for three-dimensional electron systems using the functional-renormalization-group aided density functional theory (FRG-DFT).
+\textit{Conclusion\/.}~We presented an \textit{ab initio} construction of the energy density functional (EDF) for three-dimensional electron systems using the functional-renormalization-group-aided density functional theory (FRG-DFT).
 The derived correlation energies of the homogeneous electron gas agree with the Monte-Carlo results in a wide range of densities reproducing the exact behavior given by the Gell-Mann--Brueckner resummation at the high-density limit.
 Using the FRG-DFT data obtained densely for various densities, we construct the EDF in the local density approximation (LDA) without using any fitting function for physically relevant densities.
-Applied to the KS calculation of the ground-state energy of the noble-atom gases, our functional shows comparable results to other conventional ones in LDA.
+Applied to the KS calculation of the ground-state energies of the noble gas atoms, our functional shows comparable results to other conventional ones in LDA.
 Our results show that FRG-DFT can become a practical method contributing to the non-empirical construction of EDFs of realistic quantum many-body systems.

+Although we have focused on the case of LDA in this Letter, our formalism is also applicable for the construction of EDFs incorporating the effect of the gradient of density.
+There are some technical ideas to realize the inclusion of gradient effects, such as the use of the weighted density approximation or the derivative expansion, which has been developed in the context of FRG.
+Based on these ideas, we believe that the construction of EDFs beyond LDA without any empirical parameter is achievable.
+Our formalism and procedure can also be naturally extended to the case of constructing EDFs in the local spin density approximation, which will be presented in a forthcoming paper.